FCRA Compliance Guide for Data Furnishers

 - Provide accurate information to credit bureaus

-- Update information when you learn it's incomplete or inaccurate
+- Update information when you learn it is incomplete or inaccurate

-- Not report information you know or have reasonable cause to believe is inaccurate
+- Do not report information you know or have reasonable cause to believe is inaccurate

 - Maintain reasonable written policies and procedures for data accuracy